Malaysian troops attack armed Philippine group in Sabah

-KUALA LUMPUR Malaysian troops backed by fighter jets stormed the camp of an armed Filipino group on Tuesday, trying to end a standoff on Borneo island after violence that killed at least 27 people and sparked fears of broader insecurity in the resource-rich region.
+KUALA LUMPUR Malaysian troops backed by fighter jets attacked an armed Filipino group on Tuesday, trying to end a standoff on Borneo island after violence that killed at least 27 people and sparked fears of broader insecurity in the resource-rich region.

-Jets bombed the area in Malaysia's eastern Sabah state for more than 30 minutes before hundreds of ground troops moved in to search for about 200 Filipinos believed to be hiding near a coastal palm-oil plantation, Malaysian officials said.
+Jets bombed the area in eastern Sabah state for more than 30 minutes before hundreds of ground troops moved in to search for around 180 Filipinos believed to be hiding near a coastal palm-oil plantation, Malaysian officials said.

-The outcome of the operation remained unclear more than 11 hours after it began.
-Malaysian officials said their forces suffered no casualties but they gave no details on the fate of the Filipinos, whose allies based in Manila claimed they had survived and were still resisting.
+Police inspector general Ismail Omar told reporters the mission's goals had been accomplished and there were no Malaysian casualties, without giving further details.
+Relatives of the group who have been in touch with the gunmen by phone from Manila said they had survived the bombardment.

-The government-run New Straits Times newspaper reported explosions at a site 30 km (19 miles) away from the main standoff.
+"They are safe, they are intact," Abraham Idjirani, a spokesman for the group, told Philippine television.

 Philippine President Benigno Aquino has said he suspected his country's opposition backed the obscure group in an attempt to undermine him ahead of congressional elections in May.

-The insecurity has disrupted operations in Sabah's huge palm oil industry.
-Prolonged trouble could dampen growing investor interest in energy and infrastructure projects in the state, although the main oil fields are far from the standoff.
+The insecurity has disrupted operations in Sabah's huge palm oil industry and prolonged trouble could dampen growing investor interest in energy and infrastructure projects in the state, although the main oil fields are far from the trouble.

 Oil majors such as ConocoPhillips and Shell have poured in billions of dollars to develop oil and gas fields in Sabah.
 Chinese companies have been investing in hydro-power and coal mining.